lukelex/csvash/README.md

 $ bundle
 ```

-Or install it yourself as:
+Not using Rails? install it yourself with:

 ```
 $ gem install csvash